Monty/IMDb_xref/README.md

 is limited to 10 persons per show.
 Queries for movies only list these 10, but you can use the imdb.com link we provide to access the "Full Cast & Crew" data online.
-Queries for TV shows can list more than 10 because each episode has its own credits --which is why you can see 56 "Principal cast & crew members" for "The Crown".
+Queries for TV shows can list more than 10 because each episode has its own credits -- which is why you can see 56 "Principal cast & crew members" for "The Crown".

 Queries for persons list every show they are credited in, not just the ones in